exercism/julia/concepts/pairs/about.md

 ## Replacements

-Many replacement methods take a `Pair` as argument to make it clear which element is being replaced.
+Many replacement methods take a `Pair` as an argument to make it clear which element is being replaced.
 This allows syntax like

 ```julia